-In contrast, the most serious delinquents are life-course persistent offenders.87 They represent a small group of individuals who engage in antisocial behavior of one sort or another at every stage of life.88 Life-course persistent offenders are deeply committed (priority) to problem behavior and have committed many (frequency) serious offenses (seriousness) over an extended period (duration).
-When a life-course persistent offender's antisocial tendencies continues into adulthood, he or she is considered a "chronic offender" and placed on the extreme right side of the continua.
+In contrast, the most serious delinquents are life-course persistent offenders.
+They represent a small group of individuals who engage in antisocial behavior of one sort or another at every stage of life.
+Life-course persistent offenders are deeply committed (priority) to problem behavior and have committed many (frequency) serious offenses (seriousness) over an extended period (duration).
+In addition to their extensive involvement in delinquency, life-course persistent offenders are also more likely to have extremely disadvantaged family backgrounds and to have experienced multiple forms of abuse, neglect, and exposure to drugs and violence (see Box 1.6 for a look at an organization that attempts to help these troubled youth).
+When a life-course persistent offender's antisocial tendencies continue into adulthood, he or she is considered a "chronic offender" and placed on the extreme right side of the continua.

-The middle of the continua is reserved for adolescent-limited offenders, whose involvement in delinquency is generally minor, inconsistent, and restricted to their teenage years.89 If no one intervenes to help chronic delinquent offenders, however, their delinquency may worsen (see Chapter 2).
+The middle of the continua is reserved for adolescent-limited offenders, whose involvement in delinquency is generally minor, inconsistent, and restricted to their teenage years.73 If no one intervenes to help chronic delinquent offenders, however, their delinquency may worsen.
+Still another group of youths, called abstainers, do not engage in delinquency at all.
+There is evidence that abstainers are psychologically healthier than youths who do commit delinquency.